Baby Born With Three ‘Heads’ Shocks Doctors

 — The Scottish Sun (@ScottishSun) July 19, 2019

-The Sun reported that in March, a baby survived a procedure to remove two encephalocele from its skull.
+The Sun reported that in March, a baby survived a procedure to remove two encephaloceles from its skull.